-Bahá'u'lláh, Fountain of Wisdom, p.
-59 ¶6.28
+$^{^{\}scriptscriptstyle 1}\,$ Bahá'u'lláh, Fountain of Wisdom, p.
+59 $\P 6.28$

 6. If one is unfaithful to a decision of the Universal House of Justice, the current authority of the Bahá'í Faith, that would also make one unfaithful to the twin Covenants of Bahá'u'lláh and 'Abdu'l-Bahá, and ultimately unfaithful to God.
 There are ten behaviors identified in The Will and Testament of 'Abdu'l-Bahá that may be considered unfaithfulness to the Covenant.
 What are they?
-7. 'Abdu'l-Baha ☐ a. inspin ☐ b. the be The following are true?
+7. 'Abdu'l-Baha □ a. inspir □ b. the be The following are true?
 Interpretations of the Writings of Bahá'u'lláh and the Báb by and Shoghi Effendi are red of God Himself, the Creator and Sustainer of the earth and heavens. rest we can hope for, for now, but in some circumstances could be wrong. restent and harmonious with one another, as well as with the Holy Writings.
-8. The twin Covenants of Bahá'u'lláh and 'Abdu'l-Bahá have assured a continuous flow of divin guidance from God to humankind: first, through Bahá'u'lláh, then 'Abdu'l-Bahá, then Shogh Effendi, and now the Universal House of Justice.
-In what way do you feel these twin Covenant are beneficial or valuable to you personally?
-9. interpreter of or religions of the past, either the Manifestation of God did not appoint an authorized.
-His Word, or many of the followers turned away from the One appointed by the a, thus creating divisions and varied sects.
+8. guidance from Effendi, and venants of Bahá'u'lláh and 'Abdu'l-Bahá have assured a continuous flow of divine m God to humankind: first, through Bahá'u'lláh, then 'Abdu'l-Bahá, then Shoghi now the Universal House of Justice.
+In what way do you feel these twin Covenants or valuable to you personally?
+9. In many major religions of the past, either the Manifestation of God did not appoint an authorized interpreter of His Word, or many of the followers turned away from the One appointed by the Manifestation, thus creating divisions and varied sects.
 Describe how the Bahá'í Faith is different.
-A PPLICATION DN: Showing forth divine light Facilitator Read through #1 together and proceed as stated.
+A PPLICATIO ON: Showing forth divine light Facilitator Read through #1 together and proceed as stated.
 Then take time for the participants to write out their individual plans for action in #2. (these are not shared) When everyone has finished, move on to the closing reading.
-G THE POSSIBILITIES: Visions of radiant lights tha stu at which hath d dy class could te: "It is incumbent upon every man of insight and understanding to strive to translate been written into reality and action" Imagine how the Bahá'í Teachings in this be translated into reality and action.
+G THE POSSIBILITIES: Visions of radiant lights te: "It is incumbent upon every man of insight and understanding to strive to translate the stu at which hath a dy class could been written into reality and action" Imagine how the Bahá'í Teachings in this be translated into reality and action.
 Take turns sharing the possibilities.
 Begin your "One could" Suggest as many ideas as you want.
-Fro om your experi ACTION: Mirroring forth a beam of light ence in this study class on the Bahá'í Fast, describe what you are inspired to put into .
-I will make conscious efforts to \overline{M}{y} next step will be
+2. DECIDING ACTION: Mirroring forth a beam of light • ence in this study class on "The Twin Covenants of Bahá'u'lláh and 'Abdu'l-Bahá", are inspired to put into reality and action.
+I will make conscious efforts to $\frac{1}{M_1}$ v next sten will he